cde-ev/cdedb2/doc/source/Development_Environment_Setup_Docker.rst

 You can delete these volumes using ``docker volume rm VOLUME``.
 This can however only be done when the containers are not running.
-Execute ``docker-compose down`` to properly stop the containers.
+Execute ``docker compose down`` to properly stop the containers.
-To remove all volumes you can simply run ``docker-compose down --volumes``.
+To remove all volumes you can simply run ``docker compose down --volumes``.

-If you changed the entrypoint shell scripts or the docker files themselves, you need to rebuild the containers via ``docker-compose build``.
+If you changed the entrypoint shell scripts or the docker files themselves, you need to rebuild the containers via ``docker compose build``.